Compressed Air Audits Optimize Systems and Provide Quick ROI

 And, these types of compressed air system inefficiencies can really add up.
 According to statistics from the Compressed Air and Gas Institute:

-- A poorly designed and maintained compressed air system can account for up to $3.2 billion in wasted utility payments.
+- Poorly designed and maintained compressed air systems can account for up to $3.2 billion in wasted utility payments nationwide.

 - A single 1/4 -inch leak in a compressed air piping system can cost a facility between $2,500 and $8,000 annually.